-BCF Binary VCF
+BCF Binary VCF.

-bgzip Utility in the htslib package to block compress genomic data files.

-cigar Stands for Compact Idiosyncratic Gapped Alignment Report and represents a compressed (run-length encoded) pairwise alignment format.
+- BED Browser Extensible Data format.
+A text file format used to store genomic regions as coordinates and associated notations. - bgzip Utility in the htslib package to block compress genomic data files. - cigar Stands for Compact Idiosyncratic Gapped Alignment Report and represents a compressed (run-length encoded) pairwise alignment format.
 It was first defined by the Exonerate Aligner, but was alter adapted and adopted as part of the SAM standard and many other aligners.
 In the Python API, the cigar alignment is presented as a list of tuples (operation, length).
 For example, the tuple [ (0,3), (1,5), (0,2) ] refers to an alignment with 3 matches, 5 insertions and another 2 matches.

+column

-column Reads that are aligned to a base in the reference sequence.
+The portion of reads aligned to a single base in the reference sequence.